veeeelme/YTLoader/README.md

 2. Add function for downloading entire playlists.

-3. Add function that shows info about videos or playlists
+3. Add function that shows info about videos or playlists.

+4. Add function that extract audio from video, and downloading it.